SabreFoxx/threejs-webpack-ts-boilerplate/README.md

-# reloadly-snackman
+# threejs-webpack-ts-boilerplate
-Screensaver for the reloadly dashboard
+Template for setting up a threejs ts project